Shamus Award

-The Shamus Award is awarded by the Private Eye Writers of America (PWA) for the best detective fiction (P. I. = Private investigator) genre novels and short stories of the year.
+The Shamus Award is awarded by the Private Eye Writers of America (PWA) for the best detective fiction (private investigator – P. I.) genre novels and short stories of the year.

-The Prize is given annually to recognize outstanding achievement in private eye fiction.
-Starting in 2003, the Shamus Awards are sometimes (2003, 2007–2009, 2011–2016) announced during the Bouchercon World Mystery Convention, at the convention's PWA Awards Banquet.
+The prize is given annually to recognize outstanding achievement in private eye fiction.
+The Shamus Awards are sometimes (2003, 2007–2009, 2011–2016) announced during the Bouchercon World Mystery Convention, at the convention's PWA Awards Banquet.